Best MBA Programs for Engineers (2026)

 Engineers should prioritize programs with strong tech placement, technical culture, and proximity to employers who value the engineer-to-MBA pipeline:

-- Washington Foster: 50% tech placement.
+• University of Washington (Seattle): 50% tech placement.
 Amazon and Microsoft hire aggressively.
 Engineers from Boeing, Amazon, and Microsoft form a significant cohort.

 What Engineers Should Look For